 - Workflow Type: Displays the type of workflow that is open.

 - Standard Workflow: A workflow (.yxmd) runs from beginning to end, as designed, with no additional parameters attached to it.
-See Build Workflows.
+Visit Build Workflows for more information.

 - Analytic App: An analytic app workflow (.yxwz) includes a custom interface and an underlying workflow.
 You can enter information in the interface to update the original workflow.
-See Analytic Apps.
+Visit Analytic Apps for more information.

 - Macro: A macro workflow (.yxmc) can be run as a single tool within another workflow.
 Like an analytics app, a macro includes an underlying workflow and a custom interface in which you can enter information.
 Macros saved to the macro repository display as tools in the tool palette.
-See Macros.
+Visit Macros for more information.